joaocassianox7x/Split_Operator_Method/README.tex.md

 \end{itemize}

 # Basic Constants and Considerations
-The code have three important pre-processing constants: BASE is about the points for discretization as we want go to reciprocal space the FFT is really much faster when the number of points is a power of two; is the usual hbar in quantum mechanics; mass is the mass of the gaussian package.
+The code have three important pre-processing constants: BASE is about the points for discretization as we want go to reciprocal space the FFT is really much faster when the number of points is a power of two; hbar is the usual hbar in quantum mechanics; mass is the mass of the gaussian package.

 All functions are using reference passing, not a object passing (for speed reasons) also in this field of thinking, in the code I've avoid to use if's statements like: